ipfs/ipfs-docs/docs/how-to/troubleshooting.md

 description: "If you're running into problems with IPFS, use this page to debug your issues and find a solution quickly."
 ---

+# Troubleshooting

+If you're running into problems with IPFS, use this page to debug your issues and find a solution quickly.

 ## IPFS is running slowly

 Commands like `ipfs ls` are going to the network to try and find data.
 If for some reason, that data is not _findable_ then Go-IPFS will just keep looking for who has the data forever.
 Common reasons for data not being _findable_ are that: